Getting to Know Dream Symbolism

 When your life is super busy and you can’t slow down, your dreams can tell the story as brakes failing.

 - Stirs you.
 Sometimes your reactions in a dream appear totally out of place within the larger context of the story.
-However, subconsciously you already know what the symbolism means and react based on that knowledge, not to the overt story.
+However, subconsciously you already know what the symbolism means and react to that, not to the overt story.

 - Makes sense at the time.
 So when you dream about riding in a hot air balloon with Snoop Dogg and landing in a village of oompa loompas, you go along with it.
 It makes sense when understood as symbolism.